 Size and shape

 A neoprene dumbbell’s size is a benefit that not many consider.
 These dumbbells— while they vary in weight— don’t tend to be overly large.
-Even the largest size, a 10kg neoprene dumbbell, is still smaller than your average dumbbell set, meaning that their compact size makes it easy to store safely in smaller spaces after use.
+Even the largest size, a 10kg dumbbell, is still smaller than your average dumbbell set, meaning that their compact size makes it easy to store safely in smaller spaces after use.

 All neoprene dumbbells come in a hexagonal shape, meaning you can place it on the ground or on a table without fear of them rolling and doing accidental damage in your home.